autogluon/autogluon/docs/tutorials/multimodal/advanced_topics/few_shot_learning.md

 ### Load Dataset
 We also provide an example of using `FewShotSVMPredictor` on a few-shot image classification task.
 We use the Stanford Cars dataset for demonstration and downsampled the training set to have 8 samples per class.
+The Stanford Cars is an image classification dataset and contains 196 classes.
 For more information regarding the dataset, please see [here](http://ai.stanford.edu/~jkrause/cars/car_dataset.html).

 ```{.python .input}